-Let’s start with a little history lesson about Al Capone:
+Lets start with a bit of a history lesson about Al Capone:

-When I began reading this book I was confused about why Al Capone was rumored to have money in Wisconsin when he worked in Chicago.
-I’m not that smart when it comes to history or geography, so I did some research online.
-It turns out that Al Capone actually had a hideout in Wisconsin.
-Apparently, Wisconsin was popular among Chicago-based gangster for its isolation.
+When I began reading this book, I was confused about why Al Capone was rumored to have money in Wisconsin when he worked in Chicago.
+Im not that smart when it comes to history or geography, so I did some research online.
+It turns out that Al Capone did have a hideout in Wisconsin.
+Apparently, Wisconsin was popular among Chicago-based gangsters for its isolation.

 What made this story unique were the imaginary play adventures Christa and Alex pretended to go on.
-Christa’s imagination is amazing.
+Christas imagination is impressive.
 I wish I could have been that imaginative as a child.